Learn the basics about extramural funding instruments and announcements before you decide which funding mechanism best fits your needs.

-- Visit the Active FOAs for current RFAs for the NICHD.
+Active FOAs for current RFAs for the NICHD.

-- A Program Announcement (PA) is used to invite applications that address broader areas of research to stimulate ongoing interest in a set of topics within a programmatic theme.
+Program Announcement (PA) is used to invite applications that address broader areas of research to stimulate ongoing interest in a set of topics within a programmatic theme.

 - PAs often reference a research area that represents a new, ongoing, or expanded interest and/or high-priority program for ICs.